-- 20. The Association will hold a general meeting known as the annual general meeting within six months of the end of each financial year of the Association.
-The functions of the annual general meeting are to: - 20.1 present the Chairperson's report on the Association's activities for the previous year; - 20.2 present the accounts, balance sheet and auditor's report; - 20.3 elect Committee Members. - 20.4 appoint the auditor for the following year; and

-20.5 consider any other general business included in the notice calling the meeting.
+- Notwithstanding any other provisions of the Rules (which shall be subject to the terms of this Rule 20) a Member cannot insist on attending a general meeting of the Members, or voting at the meeting, by any particular means.
+Further, the following provisions shall apply to the conduct of general meetings when so determined by the Committee:- - A general meeting need not be held in any particular place and the meeting may be held without any number of those participating in the meeting being together at the same place; - A general meeting may be held by any means which permits the Members attending to hear and comment on the proceedings during the meeting.
+Members attending the meeting by such means shall be present at the meeting for the purposes of Rule 24.1; and - A Member is able to exercise the right to vote at a meeting (including if a poll is required) by such means as is determined by the Chairperson and which permits the Member's vote to be taken into account in determining whether or not a resolution is passed." - 21.
+The Association will hold a general meeting known as the annual general meeting within six months of the end of each financial year of the Association.
+The functions of the annual general meeting are to: - 21.1 present the Chairperson's report on the Association's activities for the previous year; - 21.2 present the accounts, balance sheet and auditor's report; - 21.3 elect Committee Members. - 21.4 appoint the auditor for the following year; and - 21.5 consider any other general business included in the notice calling the meeting.